Discover Surrey's Trees

 You don’t have to go far to find great trees, from flowering dogwoods and towering redwoods to stately oaks and Douglas-firs.
 These great trees, chosen for their size, appearance or importance, grow in our parks and yards, and along our streets.

 Discover Surrey's great trees using our upgraded virtual tour or venture out to meet them in person.
 Note that some of these trees are located on private property but are easily visible from the street or sidewalk.

 Surrey’s story is closely tied to trees.
 They help us connect to the past, present and future.
-There are more than 200 trees with heritage status in Surrey, many of which can be found in Redwood Park, Port Kells Park, Green Timbers Park, and Darts Hill Garden Park (visits by pre-registration only).
+There are more than 200 trees with heritage status in Surrey, many of which can be found in Redwood Park, Port Kells Park, Green Timbers Park, and Darts Hill Garden Park.

 Nominate a Heritage Tree

 When a tree is nominated for heritage status, it's evaluated by a certified arborist, reviewed by Surrey's Heritage Advisory Commission, and, if it's suitable, granted heritage status by Mayor and Council.

 Nominate a tree you think should be on Surrey's Heritage Tree list.
 Call 604-501-5050 for trees on public property or 604-591-4675 for trees on private property.

 Most of Surrey’s trees are second growth.
 Still, if you know where to look you can still find some giants to admire.
 These parks have big trees for you to try to wrap your arms around.
 Want to find out how tall a tree is?
 Try using NASA’s GLOBE Observer app.
 With it, you can measure tree height and circumference using your phone.

 Green Timbers Urban Forest Park

 Once home to towering 200-foot tall trees, this unique urban forest consists of trees planted from seedlings in the first reforestation effort in British Columbia.